dperique/Kubernetes_tutorials/kubernetes_upgrades_downgrades.md

 we must have:

-* Both a production and staging Kubernetes cluster that are as close to equivalent as possible (e.g., staging can be based on VMs)
+* Both a production and staging Kubernetes cluster that are as close to equivalent as possible (e.g., if your production cluster is deployed on bare metal, staging can be based on VMs)
 * A Kubernetes cluster for CI testing that is as close to production as possible.
 Minikube may not be enough.
 This Kubernetes cluster can be based on VMs just as staging is.